Living in Sevenoaks

 Overview

 Affluent Kent town with Knole Park deer park, grammar schools, and fast London trains.
-Located in South East, Sevenoaks has a population of approximately 32,453 residents, making it a smaller commuter town by UK standards.
+Located in South East, Sevenoaks has a population of approximately 32,453 residents, making it a smaller area by UK standards.
 The primary postcode area is TN13.

 Key facts about Sevenoaks